eclipsesource/tabris-decorators/doc/event-handling.md

 # Event Handling

-The `@event` decorator together with the `Listeners` class provides an extended event handling API that sits on top of the one built in to Tabris.js.
-This API is optimized for TypeScript and works very well with the MVP pattern and dependency injection.
+The `@event` decorator together with the `Listeners` class provides an extended event handling API that sits on top of the one built in to [[into!]]
+Tabris.js.
+This API is optimized for TypeScript and works very well with the MVP pattern[[Maybe link to Wikipedia or something?]] and dependency injection[[dito]].

 More specifically it...